Norwegian-American Historical Association: Publications

 The association promotes Norwegian-American historical research and literary work; and helps maintain and develop archives of Norwegian-American historical material.
-Its Norwegian-American Studies publications are available online.
+Its Norwegian-American Studies (formerly Studies and Records) publications are available online.
 The current editor of NAHA's publications is Anna Peterson.
 The association has enjoyed success and gained the recognition and respect of an international scholarly community.

 In fulfillment of its purpose, the association has published nearly one hundred books of scholarly merit; promoted Norwegian-American historical research and literary work and preserved of materials of historical significance.